Tappero Merlo

 Why We Love This Wine

-The origin of these Passito wines can be traced back to Roman times.
-In the Canavese, Erbaluce Passito has been made by the same families for hundreds of years, and Tappero Merlo Bohémien follows this tradition.
-The best grapes are picked early and laid to wither on racks in a well ventilated attic over the winter.
-These grape clusters have to be small and loose to ensure ideal drying.
-During the cool and humid winter months, botrytis sets in and further dehydrates the clusters, while adding delicate dried fruit flavors.
-After approximately six months of drying, the grapes are softly pressed and the wine begins its long aging in oak.
+The origins of Passito wines trace back to Roman times, with Erbaluce Passito being crafted in the Canavese by the same families for centuries.
+The best grapes are picked early and laid to wither on ventilated racks, ensuring ideal drying.
+During winter, botrytis dehydrates the clusters and introduces delicate dried fruit flavors.
+After approximately six months, the grapes are gently pressed, and the wine ages in oak.

 $69 / 500 ml Bottle